-Carved from olive wood stumps dug up in field preparation, this small bowl with a spoon is hand carved in Central Kenya by the workers in the field for extra income.
+Carved from olive wood stumps dug up in field preparation, this small bowl with a spoon is hand carved in Central Kenya.

 The shape of each salt pot is unique, making them a conversational piece for serving salt at your table!